LBNL-ETA/ROAMS/docs/implementation.md

 3. Create tabular outputs by calling `make_tablar_outputs()`, which just calls a sequence of other methods.
 Each method is responsible for putting a `pd.DataFrame` into the `self.table_outputs` dictionary.
 The key under which the DataFrame is saved will be the filename.
 4. Go through each of the `name : pd.DataFrame` item pairs in `self.table_outputs` and save the DataFrame without it's index as a csv file with that name.
 5. Call `gen_plots()` to create and save desired plots to the output folder.

+### Representing uncertainty

+The methodology implemented here results in a collection of simulated production emissions and sampled aerial emissions distributions.
+From this collection, the code uses estimators (like `sum`) to create a collection of point estimates.
+Here is how the code determines upper- and lower-bound confidence intervals from this collection of estimates:

+1. Look at the range of estimates, and find the 2.5th and 97.5th percentile values (using `np.quantile`)
+2. Find the difference between each and the mean estimate
+3. Divide each difference by the square root of the average number of well site visits (`sqrt([total well visits / wells per site]/sites to simulate)`)
+4. Define each bound as the mean ± this corrected difference.

+This is implemented in the method `mean_and_quantiles_fromsamples`, which takes an array of length `N` (where it's expected that `N` is the number of monte-carlo samples), and will return a `pd.Series` whose indices are `"Avg"`, `"2.5% CI"`, and `"97.5% CI"`.

+This methodology is also detailed in the [original research](https://doi.org/10.1038/s41586-024-07117-5).

 ## Tests and Validation
 [back to top](#implementation)